Meriem-DAHMANI/Meriem-DAHMANI/README.md

-### HELLO STRANGERS !
+### HELLO STRANGERS :mage_woman: !
-There's no talent here, I'm just obsessed
+- i'm a computer science student
+- i'm currently developing my skills and trying to do cool stuff